 With vast football knowledge and a sharp sense of humour, Ricciuto shines in his role as co-host of Triple M Adelaide’s drive program, The Rush Hour.
-Along with providing special comments for Triple M Football, in 2011, Ricciuto joined the all-star line-up of the Fox Footy commentary team.
-Completing his presence across all forms of media, Ricciuto continues to write weekly columns for the Adelaide Advertiser and the Betfair Australia website during the AFL season.
+Along with providing special comments for Triple M Football, in 2011 Ricciuto joined the all-star line-up of the Fox Footy commentary team.

 Debuting for the Crows as a 17-year old, Ricciuto quickly became a household name in South Australia.
 His reputation was confirmed with All-Australian honours in 1994, his second year in the AFL.
-Ricciuto would go on to achieve the honour an amazing eight times, captaining the side twice.
+Ricciuto would go on to achieve the honour an amazing eight times, an AFL record, while he was also selected as captain twice.

-In 1998, Ricciuto was a key member of Adelaide’s back-to-back premiership side, winning his first club best and fairest.
+In 1998, Ricciuto was a key member of Adelaide’s back-to-back premiership side, winning his first of three club best and fairests.
 The year was also marked with selection in the Australian International Rules team to take on Ireland.

-A successful publican and hotelier, Ricciuto resides in Adelaide with his wife Sarah and children Sophie, Nick, Joe, Rosie, Rocco and Tom.
+A successful publican and hotelier, Ricciuto resides in Adelaide with his wife Sarah and their six children.